Skip to main content

 Attend the London St Patrick’s Day Parade

-As mentioned above, London hosts a St. Patrick’s Day Parade which normally it doesn’t fall on the actual day, but instead it’s on the Sunday closest.
-This year, the Parade will take place on the same day as the official St Patrick’s Day celebrations, on Sunday March 17th!
+As mentioned above, London hosts a St. Patrick’s Day Parade.
+Normally it doesn’t fall on the actual day, but instead it’s on the Sunday closest.
+That means this year, the Parade will take place on March 16th!
 You can expect pageantry, marching bands, Irish dancing schools, concerts, choirs, live music etc.

 The parade starts at Hyde Park Corner and makes a 2km route through Piccadilly, St James’s Street, Pall Mall, Cockspur Street and Whitehall.